omansak/libvideo/docs/README.md

 Looking for more a in-depth explanation on libvideo?
 You've come to the right place.

-The entry point for most of the API is in `YouTubeService`:
+As always, the entry point for most of the API is in `YouTubeService`:

 ```csharp
 var service = new YouTubeService();